homijan/Stats-Covid19/README.md

 # Stats-Covid19
-This repo tracks the impact of Covid19 on population of countries around the world, in particular Czechia, Spain, and the US.
+Tracking the impact of Covid19 on population of countries around the world, in particular Czechia, Spain, and the US.

 <table border="0">
 <td> <img src="dead.png">